 The Huskisson Jetty would be another location where a public art marker that is visible from the bay and the town centre could be installed.
 A similar installation would be relevant for the Vincentia shopping hub.

-another element that could benefit from regular interpretive installations as a means to further encourage education, health and well being.
+The shared pathway between the two towns is another element that could benefit from regular interpretive installations as a means to further encourage education, health and well being.

-- Themes Summary Marine Ecology -Protection & Education - Maritime Boat Building & Naval History
+Marine Ecology -Protection & Education

 Indigenous Culture